USNS Powhatan: Donjon Marine Company service (1999–2008)

+In September 1999 the 750-foot-long container barge San Jaun Jax Bridge broke loose from her towboat during Hurricane Floyd.
+Powhatan sailed from Charleston, South Carolina and recovered the barge.

+Powhatan participated in evacuation of stranded commuters from Manhattan in the immediate aftermath of the September 11, 2001 attacks.

+The chemical tanker Bow Mariner exploded and sank off the Virginia coast in February 2004.
+Powhatan was chartered to assist in the clean-up efforts.
+A remotely-operated vehicle was embarked to examine the condition of the wreck.

+In early 2005 Powhatan towed ex-America out to sea where she was sunk by a series of explosions intended to evaluate aircraft carrier vulnerabilities.
+Later in 2005, the tug was dispatched with a crane-barge to Louisiana as part of the recovery effort from Hurricane Katrina.

+In 2007 she towed ex-John F. Kennedy from Mayport to Newport News, Virginia.

+Turkish Navy service (2008–present)

 Upon completion of the lease, Powhatan was struck from the Naval Vessel Register on 25 February 2008 and sold to Turkey on 26 February 2008 through the Security Assistance Program.
-Due to her poor condition upon termination of the lease, she underwent a refit which included complete rebuilding of all engines and generators at Charleston, South Carolina.
+A ceremony commemorating the handover was held in Charleston.
+Due to her poor condition upon termination of the lease, she underwent a refit which included complete rebuilding of all engines and generators at Charleston.
 During the refit, the ex-Powhatan was commissioned into the Turkish Navy as TCG Inebolu (A-590).

 Inebolu was involved in the search and rescue operations for the downed Turkish F-4 reconnaissance jet in the eastern Mediterranean Sea.
 The aircraft was shot down by Syrian Armed Forces in international airspace on 22 June 2012 killing two pilots.
 Inebolu joined the research vessel EV Nautilus, and was tasked with the salvage operation for the aircraft's wreckage from the 3000 m deep seabed after the bodies of the pilots were brought up to the surface.

+The ship participated in the 2017 NATO submarine rescue exercise "Dynamic Monarch", as part of a nine-nation fleet.

-In 2020, damaged Bangladesh Navy corvette BNS Bijoy towed by TCG İnebolu to Turkey for repairs in Aksaz Naval Base.
+In 2020, damaged Bangladesh Navy corvette BNS Bijoy was towed by TCG İnebolu to Turkey for repairs in Aksaz Naval Base.
 BNS Bijoy was damaged during the 2020 Beirut explosion.

+Inebolu participated in the multi-national naval exercise "Dogu Akdeniz-21" in November 2021.

+Awards and honors

+Powhatan and her crew won a number of honors during her service with the U.S. Navy.
+These include: